seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-05.md

 without being a bother to the mind.
 This is the significance of the concluding phrase "He abides independent and does not cling to anything in the world".[^fn152]

-There is another *sutta* in which the Buddha has touched upon this same point in particular.
+There is another sutta in which the Buddha has touched upon this same point in particular.
 It is the *Samudayasutta* in the *Satipaṭṭhānasaṁyutta* of the *Saṁyutta Nikāya*.
-In that *sutta*, the Buddha has proclaimed the arising and the going down of the four foundations of mindfulness.
+In that sutta, the Buddha has proclaimed the arising and the going down of the four foundations of mindfulness.
 He begins by saying:

 > Monks, I shall teach you the arising and the going down of the four